Two-cocycles give a full nonlinear parameterization of the simplest 3--3 relation: Edge operators in a single 4-simplex

 \subsection{Normalization of edge operators and the 2-cocycle}

-We want now to \emph{normalize} the edge operators in some canonical way.
+We want now to \emph{normalize} the edge operators~$d_b$ in some canonical way.
 Remarkably, such normalization exists and, moreover, reveals some beautiful properties of edge operators.
-It turns out that we must \emph{orient} all edges in our 4-simplex~$12345$: let their orientation be given, by definition, by the increasing order of vertices (and changing the orientation of a vertex will imply changing the sign at the edge operator --- if we ever need to change the orientation).
-We also need some standard cohomological notions: a formal $\mathbb C$-linear combination of vertices/edges/2-faces is called 0-cochain/1-cochain/2-cochain; there is also the coboundary operator~$\delta$ with coboundaries in its image and cocycles in its kernel.
-The operator corresponding to a 1-cochain is, by definition, the corresponding linear combination of edge operators (if their normalization has been chosen).
+It turns out that we must \emph{orient} all edges in our 4-simplex~$12345$: their (default) orientation is given, by definition, by the increasing order of vertices: $b=ij$, \ $i<j$, and if we want to change the orientation of an edge, this will imply changing the sign of the edge operator:

+We also need some standard cohomological notions: a $\mathbb C$-valued function of vertices/edges/2-faces is called 0-cochain/1-cochain/2-cochain; there is also the coboundary operator~$\delta$ with coboundaries in its image and cocycles in its kernel.
+The operator~$d_c$ corresponding to a 1-cochain~$c$ is, by definition, the corresponding linear combination of edge operators (if their normalization has been chosen), namely,

 The four edge operators corresponding to edges having a common vertex~$i$ are linearly dependent.
 This follows from the fact that they belong to the three-dimensional subspace of~$V$ not containing $\partial_t$ and~$x_t$, where tetrahedron~$t$ lies opposite vertex~$i$.
 Remarkably, these linear dependencies can be described as follows.